Top 10 Affordable Mobile Phones of 2017

 Bottom Line: You can’t go wrong with either of these phones for $149.
-I bought both of mine during the promotional prices of $99, but both phones out perform their price tags.
-When I received my Vivo XL in the mail it replaced my Life One X as my daily phone.
-I made this choice primarily based on battery life and because I tend to like larger phones (in terms of screen size).
+I bought both of mine during the promotional prices of $99, but both phones outperform their price tags.
+When I received my Vivo XL in the mail, it replaced my Life One X as my daily phone.
+I made this choice primarily based on battery life and because I tend to like larger phones (regarding screen size).

 Here are my thoughts on the phone so far:

-Performance: 4.5/5 - The Life One X2 is one of the first Blu phones that I’ve used that has a Snapdragon processor, specifically it has the 430.
-When combined with 4gb of RAM you will experience pretty seamless multitasking, however, the Snapdragon 430 will give you some slight lag on occasion.
-It really isn’t bad, but with some of the heavier apps like graphic intensive games you will get some stutter.
+The Life One X2 is one of the first BLU phones that I’ve used that has a Snapdragon processor, specifically it has the 430.
+When combined with 4GB of RAM you will experience pretty seamless multitasking.
+However, the Snapdragon 430 will give you some slight lag on occasion.
+It really isn’t bad, but with some of the heavier apps like graphics-intensive games, you will get some stutter.

-Battery Life: 4.5/5 - The X2 has a 3000 mAh battery, which gives me around 4 to 4.5 hours of screen on time.
-I am a very heavy user of my phones, so this won’t quite get me through a full day on some days, but for most people it probably would.
-The X2 comes with Qualcomm 3.0 fast charging, which will give you a very quick recharge.
+The X2 has a 3000 mAh battery, which gives me around 4 to 4.5 hours of screen on time.
+I am a very heavy user of my phones, so this won’t quite get me through a full day on some days, but for most, people, it probably would.
+The X2 comes with Qualcomm 3.0 fast charging, which will give you a rapid recharge.
 In just 15 minutes you can get around 35% battery, and in 30 minutes of charging you can get up to 60%.
 A full charge takes about 65 minutes.

-Cameras: 4/5 - I’ve never owned a Blu phone that had a great camera, and the X2 is no exception to that.
-The 16MP camera takes pretty good pictures in well lit situations, but low-light situations will cause your pictures to get pretty grainy.
-It definitely doesn’t compete with high end phones in terms of low-light camera performance, but in good lighting I don’t think that you will see a big difference.
-Similarly the 8MP camera on the front of the phone is okay, but not amazing.
-It should be noted that this does have a front facing flash though, so you can take selfies at night if you are in to that sort of thing.
+I’ve never owned a BLU phone that had a great camera, and the X2 is no exception to that.
+The 16-megapixel camera takes pretty good pictures in well-lit situations, but low-light situations will cause your pictures to get pretty grainy.
+It definitely doesn’t compete with high-end phones regarding low-light camera performance, but in good lighting, I don’t think that you will see a big difference.
+Similarly the 8-megapixel camera on the front of the phone is okay, but not amazing.
+It should be noted that this does have a front facing flash though, so you can take selfies at night if you are into that sort of thing.

-Software: 4.9/5 - Some Blu phones have very heavy skins on top of Android (like the Vivo line), while others have a nearly stock version of Android.
-In this case the X2 is nearly stock, which I personally like a lot.
+Some BLU phones have very heavy skins on top of Android (like the Vivo line), while others have a nearly stock version of Android.
+In this case, the X2 is nearly stock, which I personally like a lot.
 Having a heavily skinned version of Android like the 5R does have some benefits, but overall the Life One X2’s stock build of Android 6.0 (Marshmallow) is preferable to me because it doesn’t have a bunch of gimmicks that you will never use or will barely ever use.
-In addition, I’ve actually already had a software update on the X2, which is highly unlikely if you have a heavier skinned Blu phone.
-(It should be noted here that Blu does not have a stellar record of updating their phones in the past).
+Also, I’ve actually already had a software update on the X2, which is highly unlikely if you have a heavier skinned BLU phone.
+(It should be noted here that BLU does not have a stellar record of updating their phones in the past).

-Extras: 5/5 - One beautiful thing about Blu is that they almost always include a bunch of accessories with their phones.
+One beautiful thing about BLU is that they almost always include a bunch of accessories with their phones.
 With the X2 you get a thin TPU case, a plastic screen protector, a pair of headphones, and a Qualcomm 3.0 fast charging wall adapter.

-Conclusion: For my money I think the X2 is well worth the $200 that I paid for it.
-I also think that it’s worth it to pay the extra $50 to get the higher specs of the 64gb/4gb version. has solid performance, decent battery life, a decent camera, and is GSM unlocked.
-This phone
+For my money, I think the X2 is well worth the $200 that I paid for it.
+I also think that it’s worth it to pay the extra $50 to get the higher specs of the 64GB/4GB version.
+This phone has solid performance, decent battery life, a decent camera, and is GSM unlocked.

-I am a dedicated, loyal and committed Blackberry user, perhaps in 'denial' that the BB era is almost passed away, slowly.
-I therefore wanted a secondary phone that could keep me in touch with various apps (no longer available or working on BB) needed for daily business use, a world phone I can use while traveling outside the country, and at the same time still keeping my BB.
+I am a dedicated, loyal and committed Blackberry user, perhaps in denial that the BB era is gone.
+Therefore, I wanted a secondary phone that could keep me in touch with various apps (no longer available or working on BB) needed for daily business use, a world phone I can use while traveling outside the country, and at the same time still keeping my BB.
 My next objective was to get the best of price and functionality.
 The POSH Ultra max 4G LTE L550 meets my need.

 The screen size 5.5' and surprisingly a battery life that can last me the whole day with normal use was well worth the purchase.
-I am very satisfied that it did not come with many bloated apps or installation from other branded phone.
-The phone is fast enough for me, though I notice a few/couple seconds delay in some of its operations (opening of apps, email, etc).
+I am very satisfied that it did not come with much bloatware.
+The phone is fast enough for me, though I notice a couple seconds of delay in some of its operations (opening of apps, email, etc.).

-The front facing camera is very minimally adequate with some lag, but auto-focuses.
+The front facing camera is very minimally adequate with some lag, but with auto-focus.
 The rear camera is fairly decent, but not great.
-Bluetooth works as expected, though the android to android transfer at phone set up did not work as expected, it gave error.
-SIM card works seamlessly, and calls are fine.
+Bluetooth works as expected, though the android to android transfer at phone setup did not work as expected, it gave me an error.
+The SIM card works seamlessly, and calls are fine.
 It detects the 4G LTE easily on T-Mobile network.
-Call quality is fine, sound is acceptable.
-Dual SIM card is a great value, though it is not clear if the second SIM takes the place of SD card.
-The instruction is not very clear in the accompanying manual.
+Call quality is fine; the sound is acceptable.
+The dual SIM card is a great value, though it is not clear if the second SIM takes the place of an SD card.
+The instructions are not very clear in the accompanying manual.
 I am using a T-Mobile sim and a 200GB SD card, and the phone recognizes the SD card's capacity.
-Phone came with screen protector and transparent case.
+The phone came with screen protector and a transparent case.
 Great value for money.
 The operating system is Android Marshmallow 6.0.
-I am not sure if one is able to upgrade to 6.0.1 because it does not detect any update.
+I am not sure if one can upgrade to 6.0.1 because it does not detect any update.

-For the price, and the quality, this is far better than many other phone of its price range.
-I recommend this phone if you are looking for a budget phone that works, and give you good 'estate' for your buck.
+For the price, and the quality, this is far better than many other phones in its price range.
+I recommend this phone if you are looking for a budget phone that works, and give you good bang for your buck.

 The screen and all of the apps are much more responsive than the iPhone 3 or any of the Android devices I've had.
 I'm sure another stunning Android phone will come around and I will just as likely switch again.
 For now, the performs at every level. iPhone 5

-I love this .
-I couldn't afford the sticker price for the S6 or S7 (sticker shock!).
-Therefore; I opted for this which is scaled down in terms of processing/memory BUT it's much better quality than the phone I was using for my Boost Mobile account.
-I had no issues charging it or switching it over from old phone to this new phone - via my online account (I didn't have to talk to anybody to do this and it worked out just great).
-Samsung J7
+I love this Samsung J7.
+I couldn't afford the sticker price for the S6 or S7 (sticker shock).
+Therefore; I opted for this phone which is scaled down regarding processing/memory, but it's much better quality than the phone I was using for my Boost Mobile account.
+I had no issues charging it or switching it over from old phone to this new phone via my online account (I didn't have to talk to anybody to do this, and it worked out just great).

-My buddy has the Samsung S6 which he saved/paid for upfront (no contract at Boost Mobile).
-Comparing my new J7 to his S6 - well; apples to oranges.
-His has 2 processors (a quad-core and an octa-core).
-This J7 has just the octa-core BUT for me is proving to be plenty of processing power along with the 2GB ROM.
-This was pretty comparable to the ZTE Warp Elite I've been using since January 2016 but I'd have to say that the Samsung is much faster - also that the screen response is so much better in this J7 model (even with the glass protection I placed on the screen).
+My buddy has the Samsung S6 which he paid for upfront (no contract at Boost Mobile).
+Comparing my new J7 to his S6, well it's apples to oranges.
+His has two processors (a quad-core and an octa-core).
+This J7 has just the octa-core, but for me, this is proving to be plenty of processing power along with the 2GB RAM.
+This was pretty comparable to the ZTE Warp Elite I've been using since January 2016, but I'd have to say that the Samsung is much faster.
+Also, the screen response is so much better in this J7 model (even with the glass protection I placed on the screen).